 • Present each guest with a small box of either pink or blue toys wrapped in a neutral colored wrapping paper.
 With cameras ready and video rolling, instruct all your guests to open their boxes at the same time.
 By letting your guests do the reveal for you, all eyes will be on you and your partner’s reactions, which will surely be priceless.

 • With a sealed envelope in hand revealing your baby’s gender, order a cake from the best bakery in town and instruct the baker to open the sealed envelope upon your exit.
 Tell the baker to color the spongy cake layer to correspond with baby’s gender—blue for boy, pink for girl—and cover it with frosting in a non-corresponding color.
 Cut the cake in front of your family and friends, but only after shouting out your predictions for the last time.

 • Ask the party host to order one dozen appropriately colored balloons from a party supply store and stuff them in a large cardboard box.
 Place the box outside your home, and open it with your partner in the light of the sunset, with all your guests watching.
 Point as the pink or blue balloons float away into the sky—it will make for a memorable photo!

-• All boys love to play in the mud and get dirty, so there’s no better way to announce the gender of your bundle than by writing “BOY” in the mud using a stick.
+• As boys love to play in the mud and get dirty, there’s no better way to announce the gender of your bundle than by writing “BOY” in the mud using a stick.
 Take a picture of the word, making sure to also capture your belly and the stick in your opposite hand, and post it to your social media page.